 NPC1-/- Mouse Model

-Defects in NPC1 cause Niemann-Pick disease type C1, an inherited lysosomal storage disorder that affects the viscera and the central nervous system.
+Niemann-Pick disease type C1 is an inherited lysosomal storage disorder that affects the viscera and the central nervous system.
 The disease is caused by defective intracellular processing and transport of low-density lipoprotein derived cholesterol and it causes accumulation of cholesterol in lysosomes, with delayed induction of cholesterol homeostatic reactions (Mattsson et al., 2012).

 Tissue Cholesterol Levels